Dylag/holoApp/README.md

 1. make slide shows
 1. show videos

-as and additional, user can take a photo of different sides of object and show them at the same time
+in addition, user can take a photo of different sides of object and show them at the same time